 The Index's composition is determined monthly.
 Each month, the Index's methodology ranks eleven US sectors based on a modified CAPE® Ratio (a "value" factor) and a twelve-month price momentum factor (a "momentum" factor).
 Each US sector is represented by a sector ETF that tracks a sector index, which is an ETF in the family of Select Sector SPDR Funds or, in the case of the real estate sector, the iShares Dow Jones U.S. Real Estate Index Fund.
 The Index methodology selects the five US sectors with the lowest modified CAPE® Ratio - the sectors that are the most undervalued according to the CAPE® Ratio.
 Only four of these five sectors, however, end up in the Index for a given month, as the sector with the worst 12-month price momentum ("total return") among the five selected sectors is eliminated.
 The Index methodology allocates an equally weighted long (i.e., investment) exposure to the four remaining US sectors.
 As of the date of this Prospectus, the eleven sectors that may be selected by the Index methodology include Communication Services, Consumer Discretionary, Consumer Staples, Energy, Financials, Health Care, Industrials, Materials, Technology, Utilities and Real Estate.
+The Select Sector SPDR Funds are typically comprised of issuers represented in the S&P 500® Index.
 The Index is rebalanced on a monthly basis.